raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

 ## Creating Obstacles

-You'll use a few scripts for your asteroids, so it's a good idea to make a folder for them to keep everything organized.
+You'll write a few scripts for your asteroids, so it's a good idea to make a special folder for them to keep everything organized.

 + Create a folder called `Asteroids` inside the `Scripts` folder.
 Now, you will need two new C# scripts: `CreateAsteroids` and `DestroyAsteroid`, so go ahead and create those as well.

-+ Attach the `CreateAsteroids` script to the `Asteroids` object and add this code:
++ Attach the `CreateAsteroids` script to the `Asteroids` object

++ Then add this code in the `CreateAsteroids` file:

 ```csharp
 public GameObject asteroid;